LaSTiqq/Coffee-united-people-2.0/README.md

 - Added all-to-all chat based on [Socket.io](https://socket.io/) without storing messages in database
 - Added button to logged in users in navigation bar to get back to the protected page if user suddenly clicked go back button in browser
 - Fixed some incorrect alert messages according to what user did wrong exactly
-- Added Bootstrap alerts instead of default JavaScript alerts
+- Added Bootstrap alerts instead of default JavaScript alerts at login and register

 ## What are expected further

-- Discovered that expected to be protected routes won't work starting with /p/.
-Fix incoming
 - Add session id to prevent logging in with the same credentials more than once
 - Expand user model to more detailed profile (e-mail, avatar etc.)
 - Add accordingly deletion and editing functionalities to an existing users